-On March 14, 2006, Senior Patrol Agent Nicholas D. Greenig was part of a two-man unit conducting operations to disrupt smuggling on the Tohono O'odham Reservation within the Ajo Station area of responsibility.
+On March 14, 2006, Senior Patrol Agent Nicholas D. Greenig was part of a two-man unit conducting operations to disrupt smuggling on the Tohono O'odham Reservation in Pima County, Arizona, within the Ajo Station area of responsibility.
 At approximately 8:10 p.m., the vehicle he and Senior Patrol Agent Roberto Easterbrooks were traveling in struck a large animal on Highway 86.

 Border Patrol agents working nearby responded to the scene of the accident to assist Police, Emergency Medical Services personnel, and the crew of a Life Flight helicopter.
 Agent Greenig did not survive the injuries sustained from the accident.